 - Deliver workforce consultation for professionals

-The team is made up of a full-time Service Manager and a full-time Nurse Team Leader both of whom are based at Insite in Northallerton; 7.5fte Young People’s Nurses from a wide range of backgrounds (including Registered Mental Nursing, Registered General Nursing, Learning Disabilities Nursing and Paediatric Nursing) and a Clinical Administrator.
+The team is made up of a Service Manager and Nurse Team Leader both of whom are based Northallerton; 8fte Young People’s Nurses / Practitioners from a wide range of backgrounds and a Clinical Administrator.
 The team are also supported by a psychologist and a GP with specialist interest in sexual health.
-All of our Young People’s Nurses deliver the full range of interventions outlined above.
+All of our Young People’s Nurses / Practitioner deliver the full range of interventions outlined above.

 Location of services

-Compass REACH staff are based in Prevention HUBs throughout North Yorkshire and deliver the service in a wide variety of young people friendly peripatetic sites.
-Young People’s Nurses cover specified geographical areas:
+Compass REACH staff are based in Early Help HUBs throughout North Yorkshire and deliver the service in a wide variety of young people friendly peripatetic sites.
+Young People’s Nurses / Practitioners cover specified geographical areas:

 - Hambleton and Richmondshire

 - Scarborough, Whitby, Ryedale

 The staff team work flexibly across North Yorkshire to best meet the needs of identified vulnerable young people.

 Service opening hours